gowth6m/Web-Dev-Login-System/README.md

-# Web-Dev-Login-System
+# Web Development Login System

 Coursework for university.
-A simple login system using php and sql
+A simple login system using PHP and SQL